 In playing with Tumblr, and web development in general, I discovered that I really enjoyed it.
-I opened up a little theme blog, where I could create, share and discuss Tumblr themes (themes where chunks of code would determine what the blog would look like) all for free!
+I opened up a little theme blog, where I could create, share and discuss Tumblr themes (themes were essentially chunks of code would determine what a blog would look like) all for free!
 If I remember correctly, it got up to around 2000 or so followers before it was taken down.
 Tumblr had this huge purge of blogs that contained NSFW content, because of the nature of the platform and how it worked, some blogs got swept up in this purge that shouldn’t have been, mine included.
 The actual blog no longer exists, but all of the themes do!
-If you’re interested, they can all be seen here.
+If you’re interested, they can all still be seen here.

 From leaving Sixth Form, the story is pretty much a straight path.
 I got the obligatory retail job whilst working on building up a catalogue of work to put onto the portfolio, working with and meeting new people in various creative fields.
 After leaving the retail world, I jumped into full-time freelance.